-Here are six warehouse mistakes and the automated solutions to solve them through technology.
-Inventory management has always been challenging, and current logistics trends make it more difficult by the day.
-Fortunately for warehouse managers, help is at hand from the ever-evolving world of warehouse automation.
+Here are six common warehouse mistakes and the automated solutions to address them through technology.
+Inventory management has always been a complex and challenging task, and current logistics trends are making it more difficult by the day.
+The rise in e-commerce, globalization, and customer demand for faster delivery has intensified these challenges, pushing traditional manual processes to their limits.
+Fortunately for warehouse managers, help is available from the ever-evolving world of warehouse automation

 1. Failure to optimize picking paths